xiix0/scam/README.md

-You may get an opportunity for advancement today.
-Watch it!
+You will pay for your sins.
+If you have already paid, please disregard this message.